DanferWang/Data-Analytics-Using-Spark/README.md

     in Spark it occurs error.
 Some fellows who discover the problem are welcomed to teach me to correct or improve it!
 Thank you all!
       Please pay attention to changing the relative file path.

       I do also took down some notes while programming.
-Please refer to the DLog, and expand some core tech!
+Please refer to the DLog(ReadMe), and expand some core tech!
-      DLog is in Chinese, forgiving my poor English.
+      DLog(ReadMe) is in Chinese.